YaRN: Efficient Context Window Extension of Large Language Models: Methodology

-The values of $\alpha$ and $\beta$ should be tuned in a case-by-case basis.
+The values of $\alpha$ and $\beta$ should be tuned on a case-by-case basis.
 For example, we have found experimentally that for the Llama family of models, good values for $\alpha$ and $\beta$ are $\alpha = 1$ and $\beta = 32$.